 Ustart.org (“you start”) is my dashboard for life, work and personal.
 That might sound crazy because, after all, how many people even know of ustart.org?
 For the record, it’s a free and customizable open-source start page for your browser, where you can organize and display your personalized news feeds, emails, social accounts, local weather report, RSS feeds, and more.
-Google once offered a personalized start screen but only briefly and then abruptly abandoned it, as so often happens.
-They assume you need nothing more than that big white screen with the single search box.
+Update: Take a look at this add-on for the Firefox browser, called Momentum, a personal dashboard something like my ustart page which also has a moment of calm and an inspirational thought for the day.

 Research and business planning are things we all should do—and do repeatedly for various reasons and at various stages of our organization’s life.
 The good news is that there are lots of online DIY market research tools at our disposal.
 Surely you’ve seen one or more of the following brands show up in your own “in” box.
 One of the most ubiquitous and longest-tenured online survey tools is SurveyMonkey.
 Competitors include SurveyGizmo, QuestionPro, EngageForm, Formstack, KeySurvey, Zoho Survey, Typeform, GetFeedback and QuickTapSurvey.
 Additionally, some other online technologies, such as the Constant Contact email marketing